 Effects of alcohol withdrawal

 A hangover is a milder form of alcohol withdrawal.
 Both have similar effects and symptoms.
 Drinking helps you feel calm, relaxed and even happy.
 Your nervous system adjusts to these effects.
-But when the alcohol wears off, your nervous system has to readjust.
+But when the alcohol wears off, your nervous system must readjust.
 You may end up feeling more restless, anxious and irritable than before you drank.

 Effects of alcohol metabolites

-When the body processes alcohol, one of the byproducts is acetaldehyde.
+When your body processes alcohol, one of the byproducts is acetaldehyde.
 This substance can cause a fast pulse, sweating and nausea.
 In most people, the body breaks down acetaldehyde before it causes problems.
 But it can cause inflammation in organs, leading to uncomfortable symptoms.

-Effects of factors other than alcohol
+Effects of factors other than alcohol:

 Most people who get hangovers can diagnose themselves based on their alcohol consumption and symptoms.
 If you feel sick after consuming alcohol, you most likely have a hangover.

 While people may claim that coffee or a shower helps you recover faster, there’s no way to truly speed recovery.
-The brain and body need time to recover and heal, and there’s no way to fast-track that.
+Your brain and body need time to recover and heal, and there’s no way to fast-track that.

 If you want to enjoy a drink without unpleasant hangover symptoms, you can try hangover prevention steps:

 Hangovers can cause more than just unpleasant symptoms.
 With a hangover, you’re not thinking clearly.
 Alcohol impairs your attention, decision-making processes and muscle coordination.
 You might engage in risky behavior you wouldn’t ordinarily do.
-For example, driving during a hangover can be dangerous or even deadly.
+For example, driving during a hangover can be dangerous or deadly.
 People can also injure themselves at work.

 A note from Cleveland Clinic

 A hangover is unpleasant, but symptoms tend to go away within a day or so.
-If you drank too much alcohol and feel sick, try at-home hangover remedies such as drinking plenty of water, eating some carbs and sleeping.
+If you drank too much alcohol and feel sick, try at-home hangover remedies like drinking plenty of water, eating some carbs and sleeping.
 There’s no quick cure for hangovers.
 You need to let your body rid itself of the alcohol and heal.
 If excessive drinking and hangover symptoms are interfering with your life, talk to your healthcare provider.